• Skip to main content

 Will my dental insurance pay for SureSmile?

 It depends on your policy.
 In most cases, if your plan covers braces, it will also cover SureSmile.
-Also, look into using your HSA or FSA to pay for treatment if your insurance either doesn’t offer coverage.
+Also, look into using your HSA or FSA to pay for treatment if your insurance either doesn’t offer coverage or doesn’t cover enough of the cost.

 Do I need to wear retainers after using SureSmile?